 2nd yellow card = disqualification from the heat.

 3rd yellow card = disqualification from the heat.

-- o) The Circle Marshal shall signal both pilots to fly level and anti-clockwise and to cease combat when both streamer strings have been cut.
-If one pilot has only the string remaining he may request the circle marshal instruct both pilots to fly level and anti-clockwise and to cease combat. - p) The Circle Marshal shall give an acoustic signal to terminate the combat heat: - i) 4 minutes after the signal to launch (10 seconds countdown). - ii) if the heat has to be terminated due to disqualification of one or both competitors or for any other reason.
+- o) The Circle Marshal shall give an acoustic signal to terminate the combat heat: - i) 4 minutes after the signal to launch (10 seconds countdown). - ii) if both streamer strings have been cut and the pilots have been asked to fly level and anticlockwise, and to cease combat (10 seconds countdown). - iii) if one pilot has only the string remaining and requests to cease combat the Circle Marshal should instruct both pilots to fly level and anti-clockwise (10 seconds countdown).

+iv) if the heat has to be terminated due to disqualification of one or both competitors or for any other reason.

+The pilot(s) must stop their motor(s) and land after the heat is terminated.